 The notion that writing with images might be a way forward for literary fiction

 This project is personally motivated: I am trying to discover a territory in which I might write.
-I do mean these pages to be helpful to scholars and readers, but they are in the end practical aids for my own project, which is a novel with images in it.
+I hope these pages can be helpful to scholars and readers, but they are in the end practical aids for my own project, which is a novel with images in it.

-I would like to think that in this supposedly preeminently visual culture, in what visual artists call the “post-medium condition,” it is crucial to think about how images and text work together, and that in itself might be a way forward for the novel.
+I would like to think that in this supposedly preeminently visual culture, in what art historians sometimes call the “post-medium condition,” it is crucial to think about how images and text work together, and that in itself might be a way forward for the novel.
 Writing with Images is ultimately a subject that is intended for use in contemporary writing.